 Factors that protect or buffer children from being abused or neglected are known as protective factors.
-Supportive family environments and social networks consistently emerge as protective factors; however, other factors such as parental employment, adequate housing, and access to health care and social services may also serve to protect against child abuse and neglect.
+Supportive family environments and social networks consistently emerge as protective factors;^{7,8} however, other factors such as parental employment, adequate housing, and access to health care and social services may also serve to protect against child abuse and neglect.
 Unfortunately, no single factor tells the entire story about how and why child abuse and neglect occurs, and the risk and protective factors differ depending on the type of child abuse and neglect being studied.
-For additional information on risk and protective factors for child abuse and neglect, see Merrick, Fortson, and Mercy and Fortson and Mercy.
+For additional information on risk and protective factors for child abuse and neglect, see Merrick, Fortson, and Mercy9 and Fortson and Mercy.10

-\ Defined as having a household income below \$15,000 a year; parents' highest education level less than high school; or any member of the household a participant in a poverty program (e.g., TANF, food stamps, public housing, energy assistance, or subsidized school meals).
+^{} Defined as having a household income below \$15,000 a year; parents' highest education level less than high school; or any member of the household a participant in a poverty program (e.g., TANF, food stamps, public housing, energy assistance, or subsidized school meals).6

 The health and economic consequences of child abuse and neglect are substantial.
 Child abuse and neglect is associated with negative human, societal, and economic impacts.
-Children who are abused and neglected may suffer immediate physical injuries (e.g., cuts, bruises, burns, broken bones), as well as emotional and psychological problems (e.g., posttraumatic stress, anxiety).
-Child abuse and neglect can also affect broader health outcomes, mental health, social development, and risk-taking behavior into adolescence and adulthood.
-Strong evidence confirms that childhood violence increases the risks of injury, sexually transmitted infections, including HIV, mental health problems, delayed cognitive development, reproductive health problems, involvement in sex trafficking, and noncommunicable diseases, which, in turn, can cause damage to the nervous, endocrine, circulatory, musculo-skeletal, reproductive, respiratory, and immune systems.
-Given the high prevalence of child abuse and neglect and its vast consequences, the associated economic impact is substantial.
+Children who are abused and neglected may suffer immediate physical injuries (e.g., cuts, bruises, burns, broken bones), as well as emotional and psychological problems (e.g., posttraumatic stress, anxiety).11 Child abuse and neglect can also affect broader health outcomes, mental health, social development, and risk-taking behavior into adolescence and adulthood.
+Strong evidence confirms that childhood violence increases the risks of injury, sexually transmitted infections, including HIV, mental health problems, delayed cognitive development, reproductive health problems, involvement in sex trafficking, and noncommunicable diseases, which, in turn, can cause damage to the nervous, endocrine, circulatory, musculo-skeletal, reproductive, respiratory, and immune systems.^{11,12} Given the high prevalence of child abuse and neglect and its vast consequences, the associated economic impact is substantial.
 In the United States, the total lifetime economic burden associated with child abuse and neglect was approximately \$124 billion in 2008.13

 Child abuse and neglect is preventable.
 Much progress has been made in understanding how to prevent child abuse and neglect.
 Child abuse and neglect is the result of the interaction of a number of individual, family, and environmental factors.
-Consequently, there is strong reason to believe that the prevention of child abuse and neglect requires a comprehensive focus that crosscuts key sectors of society (e.g., public health, government, education, social services, and justice).
-In addition, there is an important need to increase the capacity of state and local governments to implement and scale up effective interventions that can reduce child abuse and neglect.
+14 Consequently, there is strong reason to believe that the prevention of child abuse and neglect requires a comprehensive focus that crosscuts key sectors of society (e.g., public health, government, education, social services, and justice).
+15 In addition, there is an important need to increase the capacity of state and local governments to implement and scale up effective interventions that can reduce child abuse and neglect. ^{16,17}

 Preventing child abuse and neglect can also prevent other forms of violence.
-Each of the various forms of violence are interrelated and share many risk and protective factors, consequences, and effective approaches to prevention.
-Given the overlap of the risk and protective factors for child abuse and neglect and other forms of violence, it stands to reason that the primary prevention of child abuse and neglect can prevent other forms of violence and abuse.
-Moreover, strategies that support the development of safe, stable, and nurturing relationships between parents or caregivers and their children could be key in preventing the early development of violent behavior, such relationships can also reduce many types of violence occurring in adolescence and early adulthood, such as youth violence, intimate partner and dating violence, sexual violence, and self-directed violence.
+Each of the various forms of violence are interrelated and share many risk and protective factors, 18 consequences, ^{19,20} and effective approaches to prevention.
+21 Given the overlap of the risk and protective factors for child abuse and neglect and other forms of violence, it stands to reason that the primary prevention of child abuse and neglect can prevent other forms of violence and abuse. ^{18,22} Moreover, strategies that support the development of safe, stable, and nurturing relationships between parents or caregivers and their children could be key in preventing the early development of violent behavior in children.
+23-25 Emerging evidence suggests that by stemming the early development of violent behavior, such relationships can also reduce many types of violence occurring in adolescence and early adulthood, such as youth violence, intimate partner and dating violence, sexual violence, and self-directed violence.
+26